alex-lt-kong/devops/notes/kvm.md

 * Check if it is running: `grep -H '' /sys/kernel/mm/ksm/*`

+* Empirical stats show this feature is pretty useful, it reduces memory usage of one KVM host with 7 identical debian guests from 80% (37GB) to 58% (27GB).

 ### Miscellaneous
 * Rename a guest: `virsh domrename <OldVMName> <NewVMName>`